opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

   write path; the only residual difference is the read path's tolerance of string-encoded integers, which is a response-only concern to revisit before cutover.

+## 12. Second namespace: char filters (generalization)

+The `analysis/charfilters` family (`html_strip`, `mapping`, `pattern_replace`,
+plus the `kuromoji`/`icu` plugin filters) uses the identical `type`-discriminator pattern.
+Wiring it required **no new dispatch code**: the tokenizer converter was refactored onto a reusable `PolymorphicInterfaceConverter<TInterface>` (in `OpenSearch.Net`), and `CharFilterInterfaceConverter` is a thin subclass supplying only its discriminator table.
+Same for the eventual token filters/analyzers/normalizers families.

+Harness `poc/StjAnalysisParity` covers both families — **10/10 write + round-trip
+read parity** — re-validating the tokenizer refactor and adding char filters.
+The `mapping` filter's `a=>b` rules additionally confirm the relaxed encoder is required beyond `+`: STJ's default encoder escapes `>` to `\u003E`, which `UnsafeRelaxedJsonEscaping` avoids to match Utf8Json.

+**Takeaway for sizing:** after the tokenizer slice paid the one-time infrastructure cost (interface-aware resolver, enum factory, encoder default, generic converter), a new `type`-discriminated family costs ~one table.
+This is the measured per-namespace rate that makes the generation approach (vs. hand-writing ~81 converters as in PR #980) the sustainable path.